 There are many community resources available to help students.
 SMAS Staff is always ready to help you find and use them.
 Ask your teacher or a staff member for help.

 Patty Villar and Marina Kravtsova help San Mateo Adult School students find resources.

 Marina is our English Learner Specialist.
 She registers students, gives them tours, and connects students with resources.
 You can call her at 650 – 558 – 2105 or email her at firstname.lastname@example.org to make an appointment to meet with her.

-We have two Transition Specialists – College & Career Navigators – at San Mateo Adult School: Patty Villar and Maria Pena.
-They help students make the transition from our school to college, career, and community.
+We have two Transition Specialists – College & Career Navigators – at San Mateo Adult School.
+Patty Villar is the only person on staff at the moment.
+We will hire a second Navigator soon.
+Navigators help students make the transition from our school to college, career, and community.
 Their office is in Room 28.
-You can email Patty at email@example.com and Maria at lpena@smuhsd to make an appointment to meet with them.
+You can email Patty at email@example.com to make an appointment to meet with her.

 SMC-Connect and the Peninsula Library System are great resources.
 If you need help using them, ask a SMAS staff member to help you.